-2.2.4 Administration of the tests and notification of the test results
+2.2.4 Administration of the tests on site at our test centers and notification of the test results

-Subject to your consent, we will collect and process personal data of registered customers for the actual Test at the Ecocare test centre and/or at the pharmacy sites in order to (i) verify your identity at the Test appointment, (ii) carry out and process the subsequent testing of the samples, issue the Test certificates and match the Test results with the correct persons, (iii) provide the customers with an electronic notification of the Test results, and (iv) issue invoices for our services.
+Subject to your consent, concerning the tests which take place at the premises of Ecocare test centre and/or at the pharmacy sites, we will collect and process personal data of registered customers in order to (i) verify your identity at the Test appointment, (ii) carry out and process the subsequent testing of the samples, issue the Test certificates and match the Test results with the correct persons, (iii) provide the customers with an electronic notification of the Test results, and (iv) issue invoices for our services.
 Please note that the Test results, which are classified as health data within the meaning of Art.
 9 (1) of the GDPR, comprise: